i don’t see stars where i’m from

 Program Note

-“I don’t see stars where I’m from” reflects where I’ve been outside the city during the summer of 2022, where I saw stars.
+“I don’t see stars where I’m from” reflects on moments during the summer of 2022 when I was in numerous places where stars could be seen.
 The specific memory that sparked the inspiration for this piece was during an outdoor get-together in Western Massachusetts, where we stargazed and admired the intricate nature of the sky.
-At that moment, it made me look back to memories I had as a child when I would stargaze through a telescope from my balcony in Brooklyn.
-This made me look into how light pollution gradually obscures our ability to see stars as humans.
+At that moment, I recalled my memories of stargazing as a child in Brooklyn, when the stars were actually visible.
+This made me look at how light pollution gradually obscures our ability to see stars as humans.

 The work begins by depicting a still, peaceful scene at night with twinkling stars.
-The music then shifts to something shimmering with a sense of expectancy.
+The music then shifts to something shimmering with expectancy.
 Rhythmic, effervescent, vibrant music takes over leading to something elated, highly energetic, and vast.
 After this, a bittersweet, reflective, melancholic narrative takes over.
-Fragments of music from the beginning keep repeating while always fading out.
+Fragments of music from the beginning repeat while fading out.
 The work ends on a dark and pessimistic note with a sudden change in tonality and gradual movement to the piano’s low register.

 When writing this piece, I thought about how artificial advances we make as humans may have a temporary advantage but long-lasting damage.
-In the case of light pollution, it negatively affects wildlife, is a waste of energy, and diminishes our sense of the universe.
-As we listen, I hope for us to think deeply about how we can relate to, and care for our earth.
+Light pollution negatively affects wildlife, wastes energy, and diminishes our sense of the universe.
+As we listen, I hope we can think deeply about how we relate to and care for our earth.